Using Document-Based Questions with Nearpod

 1. Identify your content

-The first step in implementing a A Document Based Question is to identify the content you wish to cover.
-By doing that up front, you can discuss topics that are most relevant to your class.
-Being proactive about your content also helps you to make real life connections between historical occurrences and current events.
-An early selection of a rich resource will ensure that you make the best use of class time.
+The first step in implementing a Document-Based Question is to identify the content you wish to cover.
+By doing that upfront, you can discuss topics that are most relevant to your class.
+Being proactive about your content also helps you to make real-life connections between historical occurrences and current events.
+We know that governance is the cornerstone of society, but how do we convey this understanding?
+In this world history lesson, students learn about the forms of democracy in Ancient Greece and compare them to the forms of government in modern western society.
+Students also enter a virtual field trip to examine Ancient Greek culture.
+These experiences help your content to live and breathe far beyond the classroom.
+Plus, an early selection of a rich resource will ensure that you make the best use of class time.

 2. Explore diverse perspectives

 When deciding upon documents, be sure that you have examined the source for context and bias.
 Be intentional about identifying sources that will support students in exploring marginalized voices in history.
 Nearpod offers an amazing resource through its Historical Perspectives and Literacy Content.
-Be mindful of topics in history that have present day implications since they may need to be addressed with more sensitivity.
+The value of perspective is often lost within a textbook, however, with document-based questions we remove the barrier of black and white text and are free to explore history through various accounts, diary entries, census data and more.
+With Nearpod’s Historical perspectives and literacy series students are exposed to culturally-relevant primary and secondary resources that bring untold narratives into your social studies classrooms. can Be mindful of topics in history that have present-day implications since they may need to be addressed with more sensitivity.
 Be prepared to engage in appropriate discourse with your students.
+Perspective is critically important to change, I would often begin these conversations by having students identify whose voice is not present, these activities not only support students in understanding history through multiple lenses but can also be very powerful in helping them disavow stereotypes and missed understandings that often emerge when only one perspective of history is provided.

 Using Nearpod for Document Based Questions